Does Solar Power Increase the Value of My Home in the Regina, Saskatchewan Housing Market?

 We could also use this number, of a $10,000 increase, to translate it into a percentage of the instant increase in value that solar adds to your home.
 The value of the home in this appraisal was worth $319,000.00 without solar panels and it is now worth $329,000.00 with solar panels.
-We can translate this into an instant increase in your homes value by 3.13%.
-Based off of this appraisal, we can now assume that by installing solar panels on your home, you can expect an increase of value of approximately 3.13% on the entire homes value.
+We can translate this into an instant increase in your home value by 3.13%.
+Based on this appraisal, we can now assume that by installing solar panels on your home, you can expect an increase of the value of approximately 3.13% on the home’s value.

 On top of the instant increase to your houses overall value, we can further calculate the benefits that solar offers by considering the amount of savings to be had by offsetting your current power bills!
 With a 5.4 kW solar system, like the one installed here in Regina, on a South facing roof panel, you can expect to produce 7560 kWh in a year.
 What does that work out to be in actual dollar value?
 Well, in January of 2015, SaskPower was charging 12.33 cents per kWh of power.
 So let us break this down further:

 - This would be $932.35 dollars a year

 - Plus, 10% for a municipal surcharge ($93.24)

 - Plus an additional 5% for GST ($46.62)

 - For a total annual cost of $1,072.21

 More recently, in October of 2018, SaskPower was charging 14.228 cents per kWh which would result in an annual cost of $1,236.99 ($1075.64 before tax plus the additional 15% for surcharges and taxes).
 As you can see, there was a 15.36% increase in the utility rate in just under 4 years.
 However, having solar power on your roof will not only save you in power bills, but it will also make you exempt from the rising utility rates!